Wind-WindKids/winding/samples/storycats/winding.md

 A garden that blends into a forest edge—no fences, rounded friendly foliage.
 A narrow shallow stream with smooth stones, sedge, and mint; wildflowers (daisies, pinks, small blues) in the grass.
 Sunlit highlights glow; cool greens rest in shade.

 @Aria.hummingbird: Aria, Ariadne
-Ariane de Félicie
-Glittering green head and underparts, bronzy to rufous brown undertail, slightly curved and medium-sized bill with red lower mandible, and forked blue tail, brown belly.
-Fairly common and very territorial small hummingbird.
-Usually in forest edges, second growth woodland, and gardens.
-Flight call a trill; song a slow, high-pitched four-note “e-ri-caa.”
-Which is a suitable song for a bird named Ariadne.
+Ariane de Félicie (fr) - a small, territorial, relatively common hummingbird.
+It frequents both dry and humid forests from lowlands to high elevations, mangrove marsh vegetation, and gardens.
+Its song is a slow, high-pitched, four-note call: “e-ri-caa.”
+Adults have a glittering green head and underparts, a forked blue tail, and a slightly curved medium bill with a red lower mandible.

 @Aria.storybird:
 Hummingbird form but made of words, letters, and math, —only clean, airy color: shimmering green head and shoulders, Content: I'm a storybird.
 I'm a hummingbird.
 I am Ariadne, a²+b²=c². e-ri-caa.